subrahmanyam-pampana/generator-dmcpodplugin-local/generators/app/templates/README.md

 # DMC POD Plugin With Local Development Environment

-run `npm run start` to start the application in local environment
+run `npm run start` to start the application in local environment run `npm run login` to login to cf run `npm run bd` to build and deploy application to cf

 ## Configure local-configs.json file
-Refere dmc-local-app-router [documentation](https://www.npmjs.com/package/dmc-local-app-router#200-version) to configure the local-configs.json file with profiles
+Refer dmc-local-app-router [documentation](https://www.npmjs.com/package/dmc-local-app-router#200-version) to configure the local-configs.json file with profiles

 ## Calling Public API
 use below code to call the public api in controller.js file